DevAgnihotri/MCA_Sem_2/JAVA/Unit_1_OOPS.md

 ### What is Encapsulation?

 - **Encapsulation** is the bundling of data (attributes) and methods that operate on that data into a single unit (class)

+- It protects the internal state of an object by restricting direct access from outside the class.
-- It also involves **data hiding** using access modifiers
+- Encapsulation is achieved using access modifiers (like `private`, `public`, `protected`) to control visibility.
-- Often called "data hiding" or "information hiding"
+- This approach is also known as "data hiding" or "information hiding" because it hides the implementation details and exposes only what is necessary.

 ### Q8.
 Write 3 uses of Encapsulation in Object Oriented Programming.